una/personal-goals/ideas-and-misc/book-checklist.md

 - [ ] The Girl with The Dragon Tattoo
 - [ ] The Martian -- Andy Weir
 - [ ] The Time Machine -- H.G.
 Wells
-- [ ] We Are Anonymous -- Parmy Olson

 Recommendations
 ---